 “I hope my experiences and advice will have value in shaping these students to be as productive as they possibly can be,” West said.

-West’s award will be presented at the organization’s 30th Anniversary Awards Gala on June 22 at The Reginald F. Lewis Museum of Maryland African American History and Culture.
+West was presented his award at the organization’s 30th Anniversary Awards Gala on June 22 at The Reginald F. Lewis Museum of Maryland African American History and Culture.
 Photos courtesy of Paul A. Greene.